qproperty!() { /* proc-macro */ }Expand description

 - The property must be defined within a

-modorimplblock, annotated withqobjectorqobject_impl, respectively. - The first parameter is the property name.
+modorimplblock, annotated withqobject. - The first parameter is the property name.
 It must begin with a lower case letter and can only contain letters, numbers and underscores.

-Notifyparameter) needs to be emitted by the changing function - Getter and setter methods must be defined within the same
+Notifyparameter) must be emitted explicitly by any code that changes the property.
+The framework does not emit it automatically. - Getter and setter methods must be defined within the same

 implblock in which the property is declared.